You can click on pictures to enlarge them

 It started with our arrival in Maribor, Slovenia, where many events were taking place: then, we realized that the city was European Capital of Culture.

 As we arrived in Ljubljana in the very evening, a great classical music concert was being prepared in the presence of many television cameras.

-The day after, for our return to Škofja Loka (without thundery showers this time), we attended a medieval market and different shows and parades with period costumes.
+The day after, for our return to Škofja Loka (without thundery showers that time), we attended a medieval market and different shows and parades with period costumes.

-A few days later, we went to Linz and as we were visiting the city and especially some inner courtyards in the historic center, we accidentally found ourselves in a private reception where a concert was being performed.
-People were dressed up to the nines and we were really underdressed looking like tramps, but no one reacted, not even the security staff, and we enjoyed it all along.
+A few days later, we went to Linz and as we were visiting the city and especially some inner courtyards in the Historic Center, we accidentally found ourselves in a private reception where a concert was being performed.
+People were dressed up to the nines, and we were dressed like nothing on earth.
+But no one reacted, not even the security staff, and we enjoyed it all along.

 Finally, by chance (once again!), our last day in Austria before returning to the fold coincided with the Euro 2012 final Spain Vs Italy.
 The streets of Vienna were filled with supporters dressed in red and yellow who were celebrating the amply deserved victory of their team in the general jubilation.

 Published on December, 1st 2012